Home Page Schedule About PMC Location Teachers' Pages Membership Links

 by Venerable Lama Gendun Rinpoche

-Happiness cannot be found through great effort and willpower,
+Happiness cannot be found through

-but is already present, in open relaxation and letting go.
+in open relaxation and letting go.

 Don't strain yourself,